denver-cfman/KernelCon2020K8s/Setup/BININSTALL.md

 <br />

 ## [docker](https://www.docker.com/)
-### Note: This is the most populer container _runtime_, and we will need it to run indavidule container images.
+### Note: This is the most popular container _runtime_, and we will need it to run individual container images.
-#### To install simply run these commands to add the docker repo to your apt sources, ensure you dont have an exsisting copy of docker installed; then install the docker-ce version via the apt-get command.
+#### To install simply run these commands to add the docker repo to your apt sources, ensure you don't have an existing copy of docker installed; then install the docker-ce version via the apt-get command.
 ```
 # sudo curl -fsSL https://download.docker.com/linux/debian/gpg | apt-key add -